-Note:

-Average discard rate (FY17-FY20) =
+4.8% Note: Average discard rate (FY17-FY20) =

-Parks, Recreation and Greenspace
+Parks and Recreation

 Public recreational opportunities are available in Henry County through a number of parks facilities and programs operated by the County.
 Demand for recreational facilities is almost exclusively related to the county's resident population.
 Businesses make some incidental use of public parks for office events, company softball leagues, etc., but the use is minimal compared to that of the families and individuals who live in the county.
-Thus, the parks, recreation and greenspace impact fee is limited to future residential growth.
+Thus, the parks and recreation impact fee is limited to future residential growth.